seri/gettc/README.md

 And then post an issue where you paste the output of the above command.

+    The newest version of bluecloth, which gettc depends on, is reported to have problems compiling on Windows under MinGW.
+You may manually install an older
+    version:
+        $ gem install bluecloth -v2.0.7

 ## Try out

 Now try running it for the first time: